Diggory/AppConfig/README.md

 - Show how to add the package in SPM
 - Add example where an existing config file exists
-- Add example where an existing config file doesn't exist, but a default config file exists'
+- Add example where an existing config file doesn't exist, but a default config file exists
 - Add example where neither an existing config file exists nor a default config file exists.
 In this case we make defaults in code.